MohideenIbrahim24/FullCartApp/README.md

 It is a ECommerce Application.
-I've used to done .NET 7 and Angular 16 Technologies.
+I've used following .NET 7 and Angular 16 Technologies.